HacksPloiter/smartercolumn.nvim/README.md

 ## 📃 Introduction

-A Neovim plugin hiding your colorcolumn when unneeded.
+A Neovim plugin which hides your colorcolumn when not needed.

+This repo is a clone of original smartcolumn.nvim plugin but enhanced with more features and freedom.
+Please note that I'll be committing changes to this repo as per my personal need so feel free to fork it and change the code as per your requirement.

 ## ⚙️ Features

-The colorcolumn is hidden as default, but it appears after one of lines in the scope exceeds the `colorcolumn` value you set.
+By enabling this plugin it is assumed that the default colourcolumn behaviour is intended to be overriddeen.
+Both the underlength and the overlength colorcolumn is enabled as default.
+Both can be managed separetely.
+If underlength colorcolumn is disabled but overlength colorcolumn is enabled, the plugin will bring colorcolumn only when the length of line (depending on the scope), crosses the specified limit.
+Limit can be overriddeen in the configuration.

 You can:

+- hide or show underlength colorcolumn for specific filetype
-- hide colorcolumn for specific filetype
+- hide or show overlength colorcolumn for specific filetype
+- customise the colour of above two, with colour hex.
 - set custom colorcolumn value for different filetype
 - specify the scope where the plugin should work